 Visual SNN Design Studio¶

 Status: Development preview — functional but under active development.
-API and UI may change between releases.
+API and UI may change between releases until the v4.0 stable API freeze.

 The Visual SNN Design Studio is a web-based IDE for the complete spiking neural network lifecycle: design neuron models, build networks, train with surrogate gradients, compile to SystemVerilog, and synthesise to FPGA — all from a single browser tab.